Judge Won't Delay McVeigh Execution

 "As the 12 jurors believe it (the verdict) is justified under all circumstances and executed their moral judgment as a conscience of the community, whatever may in time be discovered about the possible involvement of others does not change the fact that Timothy McVeigh was the instrument of death and destruction," Matsch said.

-He said McVeigh was at war against the United States government, "but the United States government is not some abstraction, not some alien force.
+"But the United States government is not some abstraction, not some alien force.
 It is the American people, people in the Murrah Building who were there in service to their fellow American people."

 Matsch's ruling came after the defense told him that documents revealed last month could have helped McVeigh and the prosecution urged that the execution go on as planned.